PintoGideon/notes/ChRIS/ChRIS_API.md

 ```

-In Recent years, REST has been at th3 forefront of the modern API design.
+In Recent years, REST has been at the forefront of the modern API design.
 Every enterprise has defined their own custom API format, usually a JSON response that
 maps neatly to their own data model.
 A Facebook API client cannot communicate with a Twitter API and vice versa.
 By using hypermedia in our responses we can offer links between API endpoints and documentation, potential actions and related enpoints.
 Furthermore, by standardizing on a
 hypermedia type clients  developed for one API can understand the format of another API and communicate with minimal duplicated effort.